 If you have been passionate about starting your career in the healthcare industry as a pharmacy technician, you have a lot of choices to choose from.
 Above are some of the different types of pharmacy technicians options available in the industry.
 You can choose the one that best suits you and your qualifications.

 If you are considering pharmacy technician as your career or know someone who is interested in becoming a pharmacy technician, make sure to use our free practice test to help you with your exam preparation process.

 Frequently Asked Questions (FAQs)

-What is the difference between pharmacy tech and pharmacist?
+What is the difference between a pharmacy tech and a pharmacist?